Alfresco/docs-alfresco/intelligence-services/latest/config/textract.md

 There's an out-of-box `AI Text Lines` aspect (with a `d:text` property type) that an end-user can optionally use when configuring a rule.
 This enables a non-custom way to extract the Textract "raw text", so that OCR'd text (above the minimum confidence for lines) can be viewed as metadata, as well as being indexed and searchable.

-Out-of-the-box, the raw text lines are stored in a multi-valued text property (which appear comma-separated in ADW).
+Out-of-the-box, the raw text lines are stored in a multi-valued text property (which appear comma-separated in Alfresco Digital Workspace).

 The `ai-content-model.xml` contains an aspect for the raw text.
 This is included by default in the Intelligence Services AMP: